9 Digital Value Drivers for Businesses

-So, what can you do new, which stands out?
+So, what can you do now, which stands out?
 Something which outsmart your competitors in the market?
-Join the e-commerce tide and reap the first mover advantage!
-Instead of fighting over pricing and location, why not bring convenience to your customers?
+Join the e-commerce tide and reap the first-mover advantage!
+Instead of fighting overpricing and location, why not bring convenience to your customers?
 Take the product to your buyers.
 Let the products hunt the customers instead of keeping it the other way around.
 Break the traditional clutter!
-Delivery providers such as Chaldal, Akhoni and Kaymu have already joined the league!
+Delivery providers such as Chaldal, Akhoni, and Kaymu have already joined the league!

 3. Moving Online

 As we come down to statistics, over the last year, an average of 14k inquiries per month hit Google search from Bangladesh on e-commerce while approximately 22k inquiries per month were made about online shopping.
 Patterns show that more people look for online shopping options right before Eid and such special occasions.
 Interestingly enough, during winter – which is ideally the wedding season in Bangladesh, Google search for Salwar Kameez, Makeup and Accessories go up significantly.
 Over the past year, for makeup, in particular, search frequency went up by almost 34% from June 2013 to December 2013.

 As the buyers are shaping up to receive their products while it’s being delivered at their doorstep, it’s about time we let the commodities find its way to the customers – yes, we are talking about e-commerce!

 With an emerging market of 11 million Facebook users in Bangladesh alone, we are looking at a booming new market.
 Your customers are online and now is the time to seize the opportunity to reach out to them; grab their attention.

 While you are moving online, you might want to avoid these common mistakes brands are making online.